Attention, Seattle! Two famous Filipino fried-chicken chains are in your backyard. Here’s why you should go

 In my circle, it’s mostly Asians and military brats who know about Jollibee.
 But then a couple of years ago, Anthony Bourdain had a drumstick and spaghetti at the Jollibee in Manila, and next thing I know, everyone evangelizes about “chickenjoy” — that’s fried chicken to Jollibee nation.

 Its outpost at Westfield Southcenter is among the chain’s 1,300 branches worldwide.
 It’s fast food, but expect 30 minutes to an hourlong wait on weekends.
-The good news: You get a pager so you can go window shopping while you wait for your bucket of chicken ($9.99 for six-piece bucket or $16.99 for 10-piece bucket.)
+The good news: You get a pager so you can go window shopping while you wait for your bucket of chicken ($9.99 for six pieces, $16.99 for 10).

 The chicken comes with a side of gravy.
 Jollibee devotees want every slope and angle of that craggy batter lathered in brown sauce.
 Imagine Ezell’s but with a crunchy-mucky texture similar to a chicken-fried steak smothered in country gravy.